raguay/blog/blog/about.md

 skipListing: true
 ---

-## About: Sample Change
+## About: Custom Computer Tools

-This is a sample about page for the blog.
-You may use this blog as a starting point for you blog.
-Simply clone the repository and install the [Truegit Github App](https://bit.ly/3GyRCBG) to get stated.
+This blog is for my site [Custom Computer Tools](http://customct.com).
+I'm a missionary in Thailand that does freelance programming for fun and to help pay medical expenses.
+It also helps with my last child in college.